Cherreads

 The scent of jasmine and oolong rose between us.

-I carefully lifted the delicate cup and took a sip.
+I carefully lifted the cup and took a sip.
 The tea was warm, gentle on my tongue, and slightly floral.
 I let the warmth settle in my chest before speaking.

 "…It's been a while," I said quietly, eyes lingering on the white porcelain in my hands.
 "Since I last stepped into this building."